 The Woman in the Window revolves around… a woman in a window.
-Protagonist Dr. Anna Fox — a former child psychiatrist and current agoraphobic — spends her days in her NYC townhouse drinking and watching old movies.
+Protagonist Dr. Anna Fox is a former child psychiatrist, who has become agoraphobic.
+She spends her days in her NYC townhouse drinking and watching old movies.
 She also watches her neighbors, obsessively…

 And, it’s not just us.
 Readers of the book cannot get enough, sharing their rave reviews on social media: